 One of the primary purposes of your bank statement is to provide a means of reconciling your check register.
-This process involves comparing your records to the banks records to make sure they match.
-It is important to reconcile your bank statement because if you think you have more money in your account than the bank is showing you risk spending your money than you have available, which can result in costly overdrafts or embarrassing returned checks.
+This process involves comparing your records to the bank's records to make sure they match.
+It is important to reconcile your bank statement because if you think you have more money in your account than the bank is showing, you risk spending your money than you have available, which can result in costly overdrafts or an embarrassing declined transaction at the register.
 Reconciling your bank statement will also reveal any unexpected or unauthorized charges to your account.

 Your bank statement might include your savings account, checking account or credit card accounts.
 These accounts might be combined on a single statement or they might be reported individually.
 If one of your accounts has been compromised, for example, someone has gained access to your credit card number.
 Chances are, the first time you will be aware of it is when you notice unauthorized charges against your account.
 You can minimize the damage by reporting these charges as soon as possible.